novoda/ncu/modules/testing-refactoring/Readme.md

 That is why we should always write the best code possible.
 Testing and Refactoring are developers tools that helps us write code with as little bugs as possible.

-In this module we will look into how TDD helps us catch possible bugs before putting code in production and how Refactoring helps us keep a bug free environment while fixing problems, writing features and accounting for design changes.
-All of that while maintaining the clean code standards you learnt in previous modules.
+In this module we will look into how TDD helps us catch possible bugs before putting code in production, and how refactoring helps us keep a bug free environment while fixing problems, writing features and accounting for design changes.
+All of this should be done whilst maintaining good, clean code.

 ## Test-Driven Design (TDD)